nytegoth1/CF_SHOP/README.md

 ## DISCLAIMER

 This code was created to possibly give someone insight on using ColdFusion, specifically on using components via createObject.
-For the sake of time, I used This code in no way should be used in a production enviroment unless further code editing be done.
+This code in no way should be used in a production enviroment unless further code editing be done.
+For the sake of time, I used sha256 encryption, and using cookies to remember user.
+These properties should be changed if someone would use the code in a Prod enviroment.

 ## INSTALLATION